 - Any clinical service standard fee is up to $100/hour

 - Diagnostic Assessment standard fee is up to $800

 Our standard fee for clinical services is $100 per hour, but our scale adjusts to a minimum of $3 per hour for clients with significant financial hardship or extremely limited incomes.
 Our standard fee for a Diagnostic Evaluation for Autistic Spectrum Disorders is $800 but also can be adjusted based on sliding fee scale.

 Other Assessments are set on an individual basis depending on the testing protocol that will be used.

 Our fees are generally less than half of the usual and customary fees charged by private practitioners, hospitals, or health agencies.
-We will work with you to find a fee that meets your financial needs, so please contact us if you would like to discuss your specific situation.
+We will work with you to find a fee that meets your financial needs, so please contact the secretary at the Psychological Services Center if you would like to discuss your specific situation.

 Current Research Projects

 VTCAR (founded in 2012) is a VT College of Science Center to promote autism research.
 As our partner research center, we collaborate with them on providing services and outreach to the community.